abertell/game/README.md

 * M - Make save state
 * L - Load save state

-Save states can only be made while in Recording or Playback mode.
-Loading a save state will keep you in whatever mode you were in before loading.

-This mod currently only supports one save state at a time, and save states are not remembered between stages (i.e. you cannot go back to a previous Singleplayer level without replaying from level 1, so it is best to optimize each level in order).
-Exiting the game will always reset you to Singleplayer level 1, to avoid confusion/inconsistent behavior.

 There are also 3 in-game modes, indicated by the color of your player:
 * Red - Recording mode
     * In this mode, all of your keyboard inputs will be recorded by the game, and will overwrite any existing inputs on the input log at the point you started recording.